 In the nursery, Chlorhexidine disinfectant is very good on ringworm, plus it’s safe and can be used in and around the kittens or puppies while nursing.
 If the mom was bathed before queening and you use Chlorhexidine in the nest box, you’ll leave few places for the ringworm spores to establish themselves.

 Oxine, Rescue, and Virkon all are reasonable against fungal infections as well.
 Fogging with Oxine helps us get a handle on the spores.
 It settles where we do not get spray disinfectant and hopefully get the spores in those tiny spaces.
 It’s safe to do without an activator where the animals are.

 Ringworm is contagious to humans, so it’s even more important to keep fungal infections under control!
 When we send a kitten or puppy home, it’s important the fungal spores don’t go with them.
+Bathe the kitten or puppy shortly prior to moving them into a new home.
 With the right disinfection program, we can prevent ringworm spores from colonizing your facility.

 If you have more questions on how to treat ringworm on dogs and cats, call us at 800.786.4751.

 Updated by Marty Greer, DVM, Revival’s Director of Veterinary Services